algorandfoundation/specs/dev/crypto.md

 where:

-_version_ is a 8-bit constant value of 0
+_version_ is an 8-bit constant with value of 0

-_participantCommitment_ is a 512-bit string represents the vector commitment root on the participant array
+_participantCommitment_ is a 512-bit string representing the vector commitment root on the participant array

-_LnProvenWeight_ is a 8-bit string represents the value of the $\ln(ProvenWeight)$ with 16 bits of precision [SNARK-Friendly  Weight Threshold Verification][weight-threshold]
+_LnProvenWeight_ an 8-bit string representing the natural logarithm value $\ln(ProvenWeight)$ with 16 bits of precision, as described in
+[SNARK-Friendly  Weight Threshold Verification][weight-threshold]

-_signatureCommitment_ is a 512-bit string represents the vector commitment root on the signature array
+_signatureCommitment_ is a 512-bit string representing the vector commitment root on the signature array

-_signedWeight_ is a 64-bit, little-endian integer represents the state proof signed weight
+_signedWeight_ is a 64-bit, little-endian integer representing the state proof signed weight

-_stateproofMessageHash_ is a 256-bit string represents the message that would be verified by the state proof. (it would be the hash result of the state proof message)
+_stateproofMessageHash_ is a 256-bit string representing the message that would be verified by the state proof. (it would be the hash result of the state proof message)

-We compute: \newline
+We compute:

 _R_ = SHAKE256(_Hin_)

 For every reveal, we squeeze 64-bit string and use rejection sampling